Rip Van Wafels

-Rip Van is an American food company that currently manufactures stroopwafels (Rip Van Wafels),keto wafers (Rip Van Wafers), Keto cookies, Keto candy, Keto gummies and other keto snacks in the United States.
-The company manufactured two thin waffle pastries melded together with a sweet syrup center, aka a syrup waffle.
+Rip Van is an American food company that currently manufactures stroopwafels (Rip Van Wafels), wafers (Rip Van Wafers), cookies, and other snacks in the United States.
+The company manufactured stropwafels which are two thin waffle pastries melded together with a sweet syrup center, aka a syrup waffle.

 History

 The company was started by two college students at Brown University, Amsterdam-native Rip Pruisken and Marco De Leon, in 2010 from their dorm room.
 The two used Kickstarter to launch their business, calling their product Van Wafels.
 The two founders slept in a Volvo station wagon as they drove across the country to deliver their product to stores.
 They spent two years on campus trying to improve product marketing and the quality of the snack.